The Gem and the Staff

 The Gem and the Staff, by John and Laurie Van De Graaf, is an adventure module for the Dungeons & Dragons Expert Set.
 Rather than being a typical group adventure, The Gem and the Staff was designed for head-to-head tournament-style play, with players separately playing the same adventure and competing against each other for points earned by accomplishing certain goals.
 The adventure is only playable with one dungeon master (DM) and one player.

 Plot summary

 The Gem and the Staff is an adventure for a DM and a single player using a provided thief character.
-The player must search for a magic gem and a staff of power inside an evil wizard's tower.
+The player must search for a magic gem and a staff of power inside the tower of an evil wizard.

 This module is divided into two separate adventures, which can be played as successive scenarios.
 The player takes the role of an experienced thief named Eric the Bold, who is pressed in both adventures into special thieving services.
 In the first adventure, Eric's task is to steal a certain gem from the trap-riddled tower of the wizard Tormaq.
 The second adventure involves Tormaq hiring Eric to steal a mighty magic wand from his arch-rival Felspel.
 Both modules are set with a time limit of thirty real-world minutes to complete the task.